 Our program is flexible.
 There are only 2-4 hours of group sessions per week.
 Fellows can schedule 1-on-1 sessions whenever they need them.
-The Pathrise income share agreement is only 9% of their first year’s salary and we never require upfront payments.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
+Plus, we never require upfront payments.
 Fellows in our program can see their interview scores double and their application responses triple, landing a job in just 3-5 months on average.

 Pathrise optimizes the job search through 1-on-1 mentorship and training.
 If you are interested in working with our mentors to ace your technical and behavioral interviews and land your job faster, join Pathrise.